-Answer: Yes.
-In addition to our "90 North Café" (open seasonal), you will find a number of fast food restaurants approximately three miles south of the Museum on Long Hill Road (Route 12).
+Answer: Yes, you will find a number of fast food restaurants approximately three miles south of the Museum on Long Hill Road (Route 12).
 There is also a fast food restaurant three miles north in Gales Ferry.

 Question: Is there a gift shop?